Stephen Covey reviewed 200 years of success literature and crystallized what he learned into seven habits that took the world by storm in 1989.

 It's so easy to get caught up in the demands of life, or even developing the Habits, that we forget to look after ourselves.

 In reality it's very unlikely that anyone else is going to step in and do it for you.
 Covey writes "We are the instruments of our own performance, and to be effective, we need to recognize the importance of taking time regularly to sharpen the saw in all four ways".

 All four dimensions of renewal are thoroughly investigated and Stephen Covey ends this chapter with a discussion about the importance of renewal in our lives, and thinking of this as an upward spiral of growth, change, and continuous improvement.

 work life balance.

 Intrigued?
-More about this on another page.
-In the meantime get some Stephen Covey on your bookshelf or in your CD collection.
+Get some Stephen Covey on your bookshelf or in your CD collection.
 You will not be sorry.